Pasar Minggu Baru railway station

 Pasar Minggu Baru Station (PSMB) (Stasiun Pasar Minggu Baru) is a railway station in East Pejaten, Pasar Minggu, South Jakarta, Indonesia.
 The station, which is located at an altitude of + 29 metres, is included in the Jakarta Operational Area I and only serves the KRL Commuterline route.

-Since 8 September 2021, this station and Universitas Pancasila Station [id] already have a pedestrian tunnel, which facilitates access for passenger crossing, as well as being equipped with an elevator located in the middle of both sides of the platform.
+Since 8 September 2021, this station and Universitas Pancasila Station already have a pedestrian tunnel, which facilitates access for passenger crossing, as well as being equipped with an elevator located in the middle of both sides of the platform.

 Building and layout

 This station has two railway tracks.